 parity, while celebrating the social, cultural, economic and political achievements of women.

-The specific values that drive International Women's Day provide an important parameter for guiding the action, behaviours and ethos associated
+Values that guide International Women's Day provide direction for the type of action, behaviour and ethos associated

 with this critical and globally-supported day.

-As modern day Suffragettes - both female and male - let us continue the work and spirit of the almighty Suffragettes, fighting the good fight.
+As modern day Suffragettes - female, male and all genders - let us continue the work and spirit of the almighty Suffragettes, fighting the good fight.
 And

 let us recognize, honor and celebrate the important and impressive achievements of women globally.